Search tips

 With Thompson narrating, the film asks viewers to emotionally engage their own conflicting feelings about the demonstrations and behind-closed-doors meetings.
 "I was intrigued by taking a singular, personal approach to the events," says Thompson, as he recounts how the protests affected him as a journalist and a common citizen.
 The result is an impressionistic journal of a decisive week that exploded into a massive expression of freedom: of speech, of assembly, and the press.

-DVD version: includes chapters.
+DVD Features includes chapters.

-ALA Video Round Table's 2001 Notable Video for Adults
+Awards and Festivals ALA Video Round Table's 2001 Notable Video for Adults

 Chris Award, Columbus International Film Festival